NoiseByNorthwest/php-spx/README.md

 ```

 Then add `extension=spx.so` to your *php.ini*, or in a dedicated *spx.ini* file created within the include directory.
-You may also want to override [default SPX configuration](#configuration) to be able to profile HTTP requests.
+You may also want to override [default SPX configuration](#configuration) to be able to profile a web page.

 ## Development status